Endlosschleifenet/roblox-starving-artists-bot/README.md

+## [Original Fork](https://github.com/Luois45/roblox-starving-artists-bot) from [Luois45](https://github.com/Luois45) - This fork packs some improvements over the old one including efficiency and error-handling.

 # Roblox Starving Artists Automation Bot

 This repository contains a script designed to automate painting actions in the Roblox game "Starving Artists".
 It uses image recognition and simulates mouse and keyboard actions to paint based on a provided image.